MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 ## Plan and track work

-From **Azure Boards** you gain access to Agile tools to support planning and tracking work.

 # [New navigation](#tab/new-nav)

+From **Boards**, you gain access to Agile tools to support planning and tracking work.

 ![Azure Boards backlogs](_img/boards-backlogs.png)

 # [Previous navigation](#tab/prev-nav)

+From **Work**, you gain access to Agile tools to support planning and tracking work.

 <img src="_img/services/work-hub-backlogs.png" alt="Work hub, Backlogs page" style="border: 2px solid #C3C3C3;" />

 ---

-Specifically, from **Azure Boards** you can perform the following tasks:
+Specifically, you can perform the following tasks:

 - Add and update work items
 - Define work item queries and create status and trend charts based on those queries